Pests & Disease In Your Home

 Protect all Food products from exposure

-Consider storing food products in robust storage boxes while pests are active.
+Consider storing food products in robust storage boxes.
 Most food packaging offers little defence against pest infestation, especially from rodents.
 Discard all contaminated items.

 Disinfect all food preparation surfaces